anant248/anant248/README.md

-- 👋 Hi, I’m Anant Goyal
+- 👋 Hi, I’m **Anant Goyal**, currently pursuing my **Masters in Computer Engineering at The University of Illinois Urbana-Champaign**
-- 👀 I’m interested in programming, automation and creating!
+- 🤖 I’m particularly interested in distributed systems, networking, software and algorithms!
-- 🌱 I’m currently a **full stack developer** at Citi in Toronto
+- 👨‍💻 Previously I was a **full stack developer at Citi** in Toronto working on the Issuer Services team
-- 💞️ I’m looking to collaborate on anything interesting!
+- 🚀 I have also interned at **IBM, NETGEAR & Picotera** during my undergrad in **Computer Engineering at the University of British Columbia**
+- 🤿 Fun Fact: I am Advanced Open Water Scuba Certified (in case you couldn't tell from my photo)
 - 📫 Reach me at anantgoyal2000@gmail.com

 <!---